arkrow/PyMusicLooper/README.md

 This program depends on NumPy (for arrays and mathematical operations) and Librosa (for audio analysis and beat extraction).
 If you don't have these dependencies installed, they'll be automatically downloaded:

-For the full program with tag preservation and direct playing support:
+For the complete program with tag preservation and direct playing support:
 ```
 pip install git+https://github.com/arkrow/PyMusicLooper.git#egg=pymusiclooper[complete]
 ```